Liver Shunt PSS

 It has been proved hereditary in the Yorkshire Terrier and Irish Wolfhound ( see links) and personally whilst no research has been carried out within the Deerhond population in the UK to my knowledge, I think if the evidence is there within the Wolfhound, Yorkshire Terrier, Maltese terrier ,so why would it not also have a hereditary pre-disposition in the Deerhound?, this is my opinion and may not be shared by others.

-The problem is, whilst an affected puppy can be put to sleep, this does not stop any further breeding from the Mother/ Father or siblings so the gene will continue to thrive until Veterinary research is conducted and a screening test developed ( wouldn't that be fantastic) , full disclosure needs to be encouraged when breeders are deciding upon a litter or the use of a stud dog, this would allow people to make educated choices, again if the parents, sibling are omitted from the general gene pool this can tip the scales to more heart, bone cancer etc in the Deerhound, so all has to be considered when making the choice of Father and Mother, personally I would not breed from a Sire or Dam of a liver shunt puppy, until there is a screening test, I would place breeding restrictions on siblings, I could not bear the risk of going through the heartache of a liver shunt puppy.
+The problem is, whilst an affected puppy can be put to sleep, this does not stop any further breeding from the Mother/ Father or siblings so the gene will continue to thrive until Veterinary research is conducted and a screening test developed ( wouldn't that be fantastic) , full disclosure needs to be encouraged when breeders are deciding upon a litter or the use of a stud dog, this would allow people to make educated choices, again if the parents, sibling are omitted from the general gene pool this can tip the scales to more heart, bone cancer etc in the Deerhound, so all has to be considered when making the choice of Father and Mother http://www.ncbi.nlm.nih.gov/pubmed/19496918

 Please read the links listed below, which will hopefull educate and allow more informed choice